It’s Time for a National Domestic Workers Bill of Rights

 Being a domestic worker too often means living in poverty and tolerating abuse.
 Caring is inherently personal and intimate work, and takes place behind closed doors.
 It is work that is often hidden; workplaces are unregistered and unregulated.
 Studies estimate that domestic workers are paid about $11 per hour, although in practice wages are often lower, and that they have little, if any, access to retirement, health, and other benefits that can reduce economic insecurity for working families.
 These dynamics create a “wild west” type environment, increasing the vulnerability of these workers.
 Studies of domestic workers have shown that they have little access to the protections many workers take for granted and they are often afraid to report abuse for fear of retaliation.

 And this has gone on for far too long - especially for women of color.
 As a workforce that is predominantly women and people of color, domestic workers have faced a long history of exclusion from basic labor protections, rooted in the legacy of slavery in America and a perception that care work, traditionally done by women of color, is not “real” work.
 Domestic workers were historically specifically excluded from federal labor protections like minimum wage, safety and health laws and the right to organize a union.
 Many laws such as anti-discrimination and harassment laws exclude domestic workers by default, due to the non-traditional nature of the workforce.

 States and cities are leading the way, showing that bringing dignity and economic security to domestic work is good for everyone.
-Eight states and one municipality have passed Domestic Workers Bills of Rights to fix many of these loopholes, strengthen protections, and create new, innovative solutions to the unique nature of domestic work, but there is more work to be done.
+Nine states and one municipality have passed Domestic Workers Bills of Rights to fix many of these loopholes, strengthen protections, and create new, innovative solutions to the unique nature of domestic work, but there is more work to be done.